Kymco’s UK operation offers a range of scooters (commuters, maxis, and electric), ATVs, and a single motorcycle.

-Since 1992, the company had been producing their own line of motorcycles in addition to their contract work for Honda.
+The company had been producing their own line of motorcycles in addition to its contract work for Honda.
 After 28 years of close collaboration, Kymco bought out Honda’s stake in the company in 2003.

-After the acquisition, Kymco began to focus on their own motorcycles and building their brand globally.
+After the acquisition, Kymco began to focus on its own motorcycles and building its brand globally.

 They have also built engines for BMW enduro bikes and collaborated with Kawasaki to produce a scooter over the last 20 years.
 They also make the optional range extender for BMW’s i3 car.